 Another component of the Format Sequencer is the Two Index Counter (TIC).
 This circuit is used to limit the execution of a Format Sequencer program to one complete revolution of the disk drive.
-This feature would typically be used to limit the number of times that the Format Sequencer would attempt to search for the Sector ID field of a target sector.
+This feature would typically be used to limit the number of times that the Format Sequencer would attempt to search for the Sector ID field of a target sector

-The Two Index Counter (TIC) is activated by a Format Sequencer program.
-A Format Sequencer program can turn on the Two Index Timer (TIC) by setting the COUNT/START SYNCH-RONIZATION TIMER/SECONDARY COMPARE ENABLE/TWO INDEX TIMER Bit (Bit 5 of the COUNT FIELD of the Writable Control Store (WCS)).
-If this circuit is activated then the second leading edge of the INDEX Signal (Pin 37) stops the Format Sequencer and sets the TWO INDEX DETECTED Bit (Register 7AH, Bit 5).
+The Two Index Counter (TIC) is activated by a Format Sequencer program if the TWO INDEX DETECT MODE ENABLE bit (Register 77H, bit 6) is set.
+A Format Sequencer program can turn on the Two Index Timer (TIC) by setting the COUNT/START SYNCHRONIZATION TIMER/ SECONDARY COMPARE ENABLE/TWO INDEX TIMER bit (bit 5 of the Count Field of the Writable

+Control Store (WCS)).
+Once the circuitry is armed, it will disarm upon one of the following three events: